 There is, however, a method by which you can save chat conversations, but you have to use Outlook as your default email.

 Microsoft Teams offers the ability for users to transfer files even when offline.
-You can send a variety of files, from GIFs to memes to important documents.
+You can send various files, from GIFs to memes to important documents.

 With Skype, you can only transfer files if you are online, as it does not offer offline service.
 Of course, you can set both file size limits and the type of files you want to send.

-Another major advantage that Microsoft Teams has over its big brother Skype is that a guest in Teams can create a channel or participate in a private chat, transfer a file, post, edit and delete messages.
+Another significant advantage of Microsoft Teams over its big brother Skype is that a guest in Teams can create a channel or participate in a private chat, transfer a file, post, edit, and delete messages.